-Now more than ever people want to engage in work that is meaningful and fulfilling.
-In this post, we’ll take a look at enneagram type 5 careers that will provide a sense of purpose.
-Below is more than a generic listing of job titles, you’ll find ideas for finding and creating work that you enjoy as an enneagram five.
+Now more than ever, people want to engage in meaningful and fulfilling work.
+This post will look at enneagram type 5 careers that will provide a sense of purpose.
+Below is more than a generic listing of job titles; you’ll find ideas for finding and creating work that you enjoy as an enneagram five.

 The purpose of connecting the dots between your enneagram type and a career is NOT to narrow you into a specific field or niche but to help you understand what motivates you as a person and how to connect that with work that you’ll find fulfilling.